 INTRODUCTION /BUSINESS PHILOSOPHY 6

-1. SCOPE 7
+1. SCOPE

 1.1 Scope - General 7

-2. NORMATIVE REFERENCES 7
+2. NORMATIVE REFERENCES

-2.1 Normative and Informative References 7
+2.1 Normative and Informative References

 3. TERMS AND DEFINITIONS

-3.1 Terms and Definitions for the Automotive Industry 8
+3.1 Terms and Definitions for the Automotive Industry

 4. CONTEXT OF THE ORGANIZATION

 4.1 Understanding the Organization and its Context

 4.2 Understanding the Needs and Expectations of Interested Parties

 4.3 Determining the scope of the quality management system

 4.3.1 Determining the Scope of the Quality Management System - Supplemental

 4.3.2 Customer Specific Requirements

 4.4 Quality Management System and its Processes

 4.4.1

 4.4.1.1 Conformance of Product and Processes

 4.4.1.2 Product Safety

-4.4.2
+4.4.2 -

 5. LEADERSHIP

 5.1.
 Leadership and commitment

 5.1.1 General

 5.1.1.1 Corporate responsibility

 5.1.1.2 Process Effectiveness and Efficiency

 5.1.1.3 Process Owners

 5.1.2 Customer focus

 5.2 Policy

 5.2.1 Establishing the Quality Policy

 5.2.2 Communicating the Quality Policy

 5.3 Organizational roles, responsibilities and authorities

 5.3.1 Organizational roles, responsibilities and authorities - supplemental

 5.3.2 Responsibility and Authority for Product Requirements and Corrective Actions

-6. PLANNING
+6. PLANNING 6.1 Actions to Address Risks and Opportunities

 6.1 Actions to Address Risks and Opportunities

-6.1.1
+6.1.2 -

 6.1.2

-6.1.2.1 Risk Analysis

 6.1.2.2 Preventive Action

-6.1.2.3 Contingency Plans
+6.1.2.2 Preventive Action

 6.2 Quality Objectives and Planning to Achieve Them

 6.2.1

 6.2.2

 6.2.2.1 Quality Objectives and Planning to Achieve Them - Supplemental

-6.3 Planning of Changes 7.
-SUPPORT
+6.3 Planning of Changes

 7. SUPPORT

+7.1 Resources

-7.1.1 General -
+7.1.1 General

 7.1.2 People

 7.1.3 Infrastructure

 7.1.3.1 Plant, facility, and equipment planning

-7.1.3.1 Plant, Jacinty, and equipment planning

-7.1.4 Environment for the Operation of Processes - Supplemental
+7.1.4 Environment for the Operation of Processes

 7.1.4.1 Environment for the Operation of Processes - Supplemental

 7.1.5 Monitoring and Measuring Resources

 7.1.5.1 General

+7.1.5.1.1 Measurement systems analysis

 7.1.5.2 Measurement Traceability

-7.1.5.2 Medsurement indecusinty